Call: 407-438-7847

 The Life of Mammogram Inventor Stafford L. Warren

-Doctor Warren not only was the first doctor to perform a mammogram
+Doctor Warren was the first doctor to perform a mammogram

 Stafford L. Warren was one of the most significant contributors to radiology during his lifetime.
 He not only was the first doctor to perform a mammogram, but was also had a hand in turning UCLA into one of the most prestigious medical universities in the country, was a special assistant on mental disabilities to Presidents John F Kennedy and Lyndon B Johnson, and aided the U.S. government in testing of nuclear weapons before speaking out about the dangers of nuclear fallout from weapons testing, which were controversial at the time.
 However, his strong opinions would eventually be considered, leading up to the Partial Nuclear Test Ban Treaty in 1963.